Zeph3r/CMPivot-Queries/README.md

 # CMPivot-Queries
-Collection of cmpivot queries for endpoint engineering, audits etc.
+A small collection of CMPivot queries for endpoint engineering and operational validation.

 ## Scope